-Assets in the course of construction are held in the asset register until they are complete and fully in use.
-The value of the asset is stated at historic cost less accumulated depreciation, with depreciation being charged on a straight line basis from the month that the asset is fully developed.
+Software in development is held in the asset register until complete and fully in use.
+The value of the asset is stated at historic cost less accumulated amortisation charges, with amortisation being charged on a straight line basis from the month that the asset is fully developed.
+Significant intangible assets with a value of £200,000 or more are amortised over 10 years and lower value assets of less than £200,000 are amortised over five years.